semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Rule messages

-Include a rule message that provides details about the matched pattern and informs how to mitigate any related issues.
+Include a rule message that provides details about the matched pattern and informs about how to mitigate any related issues.
 Provide the following information in a rule message:

 1. Description of the pattern.
 For example: missing parameter, dangerous flag, out-of-order function calls.
 2. Description of why this pattern was detected.
 For example: logic bug, introduces a security vulnerability, bad practice.